Adventures in Datacenter Networking

 Wait!
 What?
 Securing a static site?
 Yup, even if your site only contains static content, it doesn't mean you're safe from vulnerabilities like Cross-Site Scripting (XSS) and others.
 This becomes an even bigger issue if you've added forms or other interactive elements.
 The good news is that securing your site is straightforward.

-"Hello World".
+Continue Reading"Hello World".
 The most profound two words in computer science.
 Really this post should be titled "Hello Again" as it represents my return to blogging after a decade of hiatus.